Joolace/dbd-reshade/README.md

 - **ReShade Installation Failure**: Make sure you have sufficient permissions and the game directory is correctly identified.
 - **Missing Presets or Media**: Verify that the `presets` and `media` directories are present in the same location as the script.

+## Disclaimer

+- **Responsibility**: I do not assume any responsibility for bans or other consequences resulting from the use of this tool.
+Use it at your own risk.
+- **False Positives**: The executable file may be flagged as a false positive by some antivirus programs.
+Ensure that you download the file from the official repository and use it with caution.

 ## Credits

 A special thanks to the creators of the following presets for *Dead by Daylight*, which are included in this repository: